 FCSA maintains a file of each evaluation performed for a period of two years from the date of completion.
 Clients who wish to request changes to their existing evaluations may do so during this time period at a reduced rate.
-The process is essentially the same – the client should complete an application form as before, but selecting the option marked Revision at the bottom of the page.
-He or she should be sure to indicate whether the revised evaluation should be a General Statement of Equivalency or a Detailed Evaluation of Coursework, but disregard the fees listed to the right of these items.
-Unless an optional fee (rush service, additional copies, etc.) is selected, the client need only pay the Revision Fee of $65.
-The client should also a) indicate his or her FCSA ID number (or include a copy of the existing evaluation report); b) describe what changes are being requested, and c) provide the requisite documentation (with translations, if necessary) upon which the revision should be based.
+The process is essentially the same but will complete a Revision application form.
+He or she should be sure to indicate whether the revised evaluation should be a General Statement of Equivalency or a Detailed Evaluation of Coursework.
+Unless an optional fee (rush service, additional copies, etc.) is selected, the client need only pay the $65 Revision Fee.
+The client should also a) indicate his or her FCSA ID number (or include a copy of the existing evaluation report); b) describe what changes are being requested, and c) provide the additional documentation (with translations, if necessary) upon which the revision should be based.

 Unless the client selects a rush service, a revision follows the same turnaround schedule as a standard evaluation request (approximately two weeks).